- My dishwasher does not drain the water out.

 - Load dishes with care to avoid chipping or breaking.

-- It is important to angle all items for proper drainage--especially those with concave bottoms to prevent them from holding water.
+- It is important to angle all items for proper drainage--especially those with concave bottoms to prevent

 - Ensure dishes are not stacked up on top of each other.